fwupd/fwupd/docs/tutorial.md

 ## Introduction

-At the heart of fwupd is a plugin loader that gets run at startup, when devices get hotplugged and when updates are done.
+At the heart of fwupd are plugins that gets run at startup, when devices get hotplugged and when updates are done.
 The idea is we have lots of small plugins that each do one thing, and are ordered by dependencies against each other at runtime.